-Article has been updated to reflect 2020 holiday surcharges for UPS, FedEx, and DHL.
+Article has been updated to reflect 2021 peak surcharges for UPS, FedEx, and DHL.
+In addition, in March 2021, FedEx changed the name of FedEx Smartpost to FedEx Ground Economy.

 Ecommerce growth and the demand for direct-to-consumer shipments has exploded over the last decade and accelerated during the COVID-19 epidemic.
 In 2020, it’s forecasted that US ecommerce sales will surge 18% to $700 billion, representing an all-time high of 14.5% of total retail sales.
 Direct-to-consumer shipping costs can make up as much as 70% of a company’s total fulfillment costs and can be a material percent of the average order value.
 Now more than ever sellers are highly incentivized to find ways to optimize their shipping to be faster and more affordable.